Online support and groups

 Andy's Man Club runs mental health support groups for men.
 Weekly meetings are currently postponed but members can access online meetings.
 The club is also hoping to set up support for new people.
 Please contact them by emailing firstname.lastname@example.org for more information, or follow them on Facebook or Twitter.

-Battle Scars - all face-to-face services including groups are suspended until further notice.
+Battle Scars - all of Battle Scars' face-to-face services, including groups, are suspended until further notice.
 Their peer support Facebook group is available.
-They have some online groups for existing service users only (for now), using Zoom.
-Battle Scars new groups starting: from July: an online support group for parents or families of people who self-harm - you'll need to complete an online form first; from October, the Inbetweeners online support group, for people who struggle with self harm urges but rarely act on them, or who need a lighter, less potentially triggering form of support.
-Find out more and receive updates by visiting the Battle Scars website and completing their form for notifications about online groups.
+They also have online groups using Zoom, including self-harm peer support groups, the Inbetweeners group for people who struggle with self harm urges but rarely act on them and a support group for parents or families of people who self-harm.
+There is also an online group for people in Leeds called Do Something Different, which starts in November and focuses on using creativity to help people cope, and is run with Mentally Healthy Leeds.
+Find out more about joining groups and also receive updates by visiting the Battle Scars website and completing their form for notifications about online groups.

 Barca-Leeds is starting two free online facilitated groups using Zoom:

-- Reclaim online women's group, starts 11 June: space for women who feel cut off from the world in these unprecedented times, who are registered with GPs in LS12 and LS13.
+- Reclaim online women's group: space for women who feel cut off from the world in these unprecedented times, who are registered with GPs in LS12 and LS13.
 It will run every Thursday 10-11.30am.
 Download a flyer here.

-- Reclaim online men's group, starts 7 August: providing a safe place for men to not feel judged, to be understood and accepted when talking about their mental health, for men registered with GPs in LS12 and LS13.
-It will run every Friday from 11am-12.30pm, from August.
+- Reclaim online men's group: providing a safe place for men to not feel judged, to be understood and accepted when talking about their mental health, for men registered with GPs in LS12 and LS13.
+It will run every Friday from 11am-12.30pm.
 Download a flyer here.

 Carers Leeds - the organisation that supports unpaid carers in Leeds has launched free online wellbeing workshops to help people look after their own health and wellbeing.
-You can find out more and book a place on a workshop on their website.
+Find out more and book a place on a workshop on their website.

 Cloth Cat Leeds - their Man About Town group for men in South Leeds has moved online.
 The group encourages men who may be socially isolated with creative, practical and fun sessions including both music and the digital arts.
 Groups and activities are available online, see their Facebook page or contact firstname.lastname@example.org.
 New members welcome.